-Since our inception, our expenses have substantially exceeded our revenue, resulting in continuing losses and an accumulated deficit of \$208 million at June 30, 2015.
-For the years ended December 31, 2014, 2013, 2012 and the six months ended June 30, 2015, we incurred a net loss of \$25.5 million, \$12.9 million, \$26.6 million and \$12.7 million, respectively.
-We currently have no product revenue and do not expect to generate any product revenue for the foreseeable future other than through sales of our proprietary reagent products for life science research, which products are based on our newly acquired proprietary delivery platform technologies, TheraPlasTM and TheraSilenceTM.
-We do not expect revenue from the sale of our reagent products to be a significant source of revenue.
-Because we are committed to continuing our product research, development, clinical trial and commercialization programs, we will continue to incur significant operating losses unless and until we complete the development of ThermoDox®, GEN-1 or other new product candidates and these product candidates have been clinically tested, approved by the U.S. Food and Drug Administration (FDA) and successfully marketed.
+Since our inception, our expenses have substantially exceeded our revenue, resulting in continuing losses and an accumulated deficit of \$224 million at March 31, 2016.
+For the years ended December 31, 2013, 2014 and 2015 and the three months ended March 31, 2016, we incurred a net loss of \$8.3 million, \$25.5 million, \$22.5 million and \$5.7 million, respectively.
+We currently have no product revenue and do not expect to generate any product revenue for the foreseeable future other than through the sale of our proprietary reagent products for life science research, which products are based on our newly acquired proprietary delivery platform technologies, TheraPlasTM and TheraSilenceTM.
+Because we are committed to continuing our product research, development, clinical trial and commercialization programs, we will continue to incur significant operating losses unless and until we complete the development of ThermoDox®, GEN-1 and other new product candidates and these product candidates have been clinically tested, approved by the U.S. Food and Drug Administration (FDA) and successfully marketed.
 The amount of future losses is uncertain.
 Our ability to achieve profitability, if ever, will depend on, among other things, us or our collaborators successfully developing product candidates, obtaining regulatory approvals to market and commercialize product candidates, manufacturing any approved products on commercially reasonable terms, establishing a sales and marketing organization or suitable third party alternatives for any approved product and raising sufficient funds to finance business activities.
-If we or our collaborators are unable to develop and commercialize one or more of our product candidates or if sales revenue from any product candidate that receives approval is insufficient, we will not achieve profitability, which could have a material adverse effect on our business, financial condition, results of operatio
+If we or our collaborators are unable to develop and commercialize one or more of our product candidates or if sales revenue from any product candidate that receives approval is insufficient, we will not achieve profitability, which could have a material adverse effect on our business, financial condition, results of operations and prospects.

-Drug development is an inherently uncertain process with a high risk of failure at every stage of development as demonstrated when our lead drug candidate failed to meets its primary endpoint in the Phase III HEAT Study.
+Drug development is an inherently uncertain process with a high risk of failure at every stage of development.
+Our lead drug candidate failed to meets its primary endpoint in the Phase III HEAT Study.

 On January 31, 2013, we announced that our lead product ThermoDox® in combination with radiofrequency ablation (RFA) failed to meet the primary endpoint of the Phase III clinical trial for primary liver cancer, known as the HEAT Study.
-We have not completed our final analysis of the data and do not know the extent to which, if any, the failure of ThermoDox® to meet its primary endpoint in the Phase III trial could impact our other ongoing studies of ThermoDox®, including a pivotal, double-blind, placebo-controlled Phase III trial of ThermoDox® in combination with RFA in primary liver cancer, known as the OPTIMA Study, which we launched in the first half of 2014.
+We have not completed our final analysis of the data and do not know the extent to which, if any, the failure of ThermoDox® to meet its primary endpoint in the Phase III trial could impact our other ongoing studies of ThermoDox® including a pivotal, double-blind, placebo-controlled Phase III trial of ThermoDox® in combination with RFA in primary liver cancer, known as the OPTIMA Study, which we launched in the first half of 2014.
 The trial design of the OPTIMA Study is based on the overall survival data from the post-hoc analysis of results from the HEAT Study.
 ThermoDox® is also being evaluated in a Phase II clinical trial for recurrent chest wall breast cancer and other preclinical studies.
+In addition, we have initiated a Phase I dose-escalation clinical trial of GEN-1 in combination with the standard of care in neo-adjuvant ovarian cancer, known as the OVATION Study, and plan to expand our ovarian cancer development program to include a Phase I dose escalating trial evaluating GEN-1 in combination with Avastin® and Doxil® in platinum-resistant ovarian cancer patients.